web-archive-group/WAHR/walkthroughs/WebArchive-Discovery-and-Shine-Doc.md

 Navigate to <http://localhost:9000/shine> to begin using.
 Note that simply using http://localhost:9000/ will lead to errors.

+If in the future, you want to re-active it, you can use this collection of easy-to-use scripts here: <https://github.com/ianmilligan1/WAHR/tree/master/scripts/shine>.
+Simply download the files, give them privileges with `chmod +x shine-execute-on.sh` and `chmod +x solr-execute-on.sh` and then run `execute.sh`.
+It will launch two terminal windows for the application to run.

 ## Notes

 ### Solr Indexing Heap Space Issues